The Center for Brain/Mind Medicine

 HOW TO APPLY

-Interested students are invited to apply by forwarding a cover letter, CV and three letters of recommendation by January 9 using the link below.
+Interested students are invited to apply by forwarding a cover letter, CV and three letters of recommendation by January 8, 2023 using this link.

 Pamela Friedman, Psy.D., ABBP